sheelendra-scripts/sheelendra-scripts/README.md

 ---

 ## About
-I build systems where firmware, electronics, and data pipelines meet real-world constraints.
-My work centers on embedded platforms, intelligent monitoring, and robotics, with attention to reliability, traceability, and measurable system behavior.
-I prefer designs that are testable, maintainable, and deployable, not just demonstrable.
+I build systems where silicon, code, and data converge into machines that sense, decide, and endure beyond the lab.

 ---